 Overview

-This Documentation includes guides, tutorials and references for you to build your own solutions in the shape of Apps and/or Bots to customize and extent your business workflows on Bkper.
+This Documentation includes guides, tutorials and references for you to build your own Bkper Agents and integrations.

 Under constant evolution, you can keep up with new releases and deprecations on our changelog and check for the platform status at anytime.